 Document Type : Systematic Review

-Materials and Methods: In this systematic review, a search of online databases (Medline, EMBASE, Scopus, Web of Science, ERIC, SID, CIVILICA, and Google Scholar search engine) was conducted for relevant studies up to December 2022.
-The quality of the information was evaluated using the STROBE and COREQ tools.
+Materials and Methods: In this systematic review, a systemic search of online databases (Medline, EMBASE, Scopus, Web of Science, ERIC, PsycINFO, CIVILICA, and Google Scholar search engine) was conducted for relevant studies up to November 2022.
+Two reviewers evaluated the quality of eligible studies.
+The quality of the information was evaluated using the STROBE tool.